 The spending limit in Azure prevents spending over your credit amount.
-All new customers who sign up for an Azure trial or offers that include credits over multiple months have the spending limit turned on by default.
-The spending limit is $0.
-It can’t be changed.
-The spending limit isn’t available for subscriptions under some plans such commitment plans and plans with pay-as-you-go pricing.
-See the full list of Azure offers and the availability of the spending limit.
+All new customers who sign up for an Azure free account or subscription types that include credits over multiple months have the spending limit turned on by default.
+The spending limit is equal to the amount of credit and it can’t be changed.
+For example, if you signed up for Azure free account, your spending limit is $200 and you can't change it to $500.
+However, you can remove the spending limit.
+So, you either have no limit, or you have a limit equal to the amount of credit.
+This prevents you from most kinds of spending.
+The spending limit isn’t available for subscriptions with commitment plans or with pay-as-you-go pricing.
+See the full list of Azure subscription types and the availability of the spending limit.

 Reaching a spending limit

-When your usage results in charges that exhaust the monthly amounts included with your Azure subscription, the services that you deployed are disabled for the rest of that billing period.
+When your usage results in charges that exhaust your spending limit, the services that you deployed are disabled for the rest of that billing period.

-For example, when you spend all the credit included with your subscription, Azure resources that you deployed are removed from production and your Azure virtual machines are stopped and de-allocated.
+For example, when you spend all the credit included with your Azure free account, Azure resources that you deployed are removed from production and your Azure virtual machines are stopped and de-allocated.
 The data in your storage accounts are available as read-only.

-At the beginning of the next billing period, if your subscription offer includes credits over multiple months, your subscription is re-enabled automatically.
+If your subscription type includes credits over multiple months, your subscription is re-enabled automatically at the beginning of the next billing period.
 Then you can redeploy your Azure resources and have full access to your storage accounts and databases.

-Azure sends email notifications when you reach the spending limit for your subscription.
-Sign-in to the Account Center to see notifications about subscriptions that have reached the spending limit.
+Azure sends email notifications when you reach the spending limit.
+Sign in to the Azure portal to see notifications about subscriptions that have reached the spending limit.

-If you have a free trial subscription and reach the spending limit, you can upgrade to a plan with pay-as-you-go pricing to remove the spending limit and automatically enable the subscription.
+If you signed up for an Azure free account and reach the spending limit, you can upgrade to a pay-as-you-go pricing to remove the spending limit and automatically re-enable your subscription.

 You can remove the spending limit at any time as long as there's a valid payment method associated with your Azure subscription.
-For offers that have credit over multiple months, you can also enable the spending limit at the beginning of your next billing period.
+For subscription types that have credit over multiple months such as Visual Studio Enterprise and Visual Studio Professional, you can also enable the spending limit at the beginning of your next billing period.